LoddZee/HoverRefs/README.md

 ## List Of Things To Add
 - Image Sizes (Height, Width, File Size)

+## Things To Change
+- Maybe format the files to be clean.
+Folder for images, folder for content.js, etc etc.

 ## List Of Bugs
 - Using HTags after will result in that hover link being removed.
 Need a way to dynamically generate.